TYPO3/Fluid/Documentation/Syntax/ViewHelpers.rst

 ..  tip::

-    There is an online converter from tag-based syntax to inline syntax:
+    There is an online tool to convert tag-based syntax to inline syntax:
     `Fluid Converter <https://fluid-to-inline-converter.com/>`__

-The inline syntax works within curly braces `{}`.
+The inline syntax works using curly braces `{}`.
 Most ViewHelpers can also be used with the inline syntax, although the syntax might get more complicated depending on the use case.

 ..  code-block:: xml